Eloy Jiménez Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.75 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (5.72).

-- Athletics pitchers combine to allow the fifth-most home runs in baseball (175 total, 1.4 per game).
+- Athletics pitchers combine to surrender 177 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- Neal gets the call to start for the Athletics, his first this season.

-- The 34-year-old right-hander has appeared in relief seven times this season.

 © 2023 Data Skrive.
 All rights reserved.